 Perspective on Abortion

-But, what is the ultimatum when it comes to the rights of those that are not mentally and physically capable to defend themselves?
+But, what is the ultimatum to the rights of those that are not mentally, and physically capable of defending themselves?

-Regardless whether it was politically motivated or otherwise, abortion is, in fact, an issue characterized in the grey area.
-Before passing judgment or launching into a tirade of human rights and dialogue about moral values, the matter should be approached in a subjective manner.
-We need to understand that the law on abortion is not only about the child in question, but also its mother, whom will be tremendously affected by the decision of the procedure, whether she decides against it or otherwise.
+Regardless of whether it was politically motivated or otherwise, abortion is an issue characterized in the grey area.
+Before passing judgment or launching into a tirade of human rights and dialogue about moral values, the matter should be approached subjectively.
+We need to understand that the law on abortion is not only about the child in question, but also its mother, who will be tremendously affected by the decision of the procedure, whether she decides against it or otherwise.

 The perspective of the mother

-With respect to the issue of whether abortion is the way to go, a third person or an outsider should not be given the autonomy or liberty to decide what is right or wrong.
-Although in terms of moral values and human rights to live, the unborn child is considered a living being that should be given the opportunity to be brought forth to the world.
-However, as it is still in the womb of its mother, it is still under the jurisdiction of the mother to make the appropriate choice, based on her circumstance at that point of time.
+Concerning the issue of whether abortion is the way to go, a third person or an outsider should not be given the autonomy or liberty to decide what is right or wrong.
+Although in terms of moral values and human rights to live, the unborn child is considered a living being that should be allowed to be brought forth to the world.
+However, as it is still in the womb of its mother, it is still under the jurisdiction of the mother to make the appropriate choice, based on her circumstance at the time.